 ‘I suppose when we were knocking records off left, right and centre people must have thought, What the hell’s going on here with these two?
 But I can put my hand on my heart, and on my children’s lives, that I never took an aspirin or a paracetamol at any stage in my career.
 I was frightened to death of doing a thing like that, and I’m very proud that I didn’t.
 So, you know, they can say what they like because I know the true facts.’

 When read literally, despite the chilling decision to involve his children, this statement falls short of being a complete denial of taking performance enhancing drugs, and doesn’t address blood doping at all.
 The truth about drugs may be that they themselves don’t know: it would make sense to employ a ‘don’t ask’ policy with their scientists and nutritionists to enable them to believe themselves clean.
 However, it is unlikely that blood doping – which involves removing a pint of blood about a month before the event, then reintroducing it before race time to supercharge performance – could have taken place without their knowledge.
 I’d like to believe that Coe and Ovett were clean: they were my heroes.
+And it’s not possible for them to prove the negative.
 But their statements do not dispel the doubt.

 Nor is cheating confined to the elite.
 There have been many instances, for example, of lesser mortals – often running for charities – cheating in the London Marathon: participants who, for example, run the first half in about two hours, only to then disappear from the timing mats until they are pictured beaming with their medal at the finish line at a time suggesting they ran the second half in near world record time.
 Typically they have simply turned left after crossing Tower Bridge and killed a little time before sauntering over the finish line.